elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 --------
 ### Actionable Recommendations:

-Target customers earning >$100K, especially in the $100K–199K range, for the next campaign to maximize conversions.
+Target customers earning >$100K, especially in the $100K–199K range, for the next campaign to maximize conversions. <br>
-Focus marketing on customers aged 31-60 with a graduate or professional education, as this group shows the highest interest in personal loans.
+Focus marketing on customers aged 31-60 with a graduate or professional education, as this group shows the highest interest in personal loans. <br>
-Utilize digital channels to reach customers who have multiple financial products, such as credit cards or mortgages.
+Utilize digital channels to reach customers who have multiple financial products, such as credit cards or mortgages. <br>

-### Conclusion

-By focusing on high-income, educated customers who are active in financial activities, Thera Bank can significantly increase conversion rates while reducing wasted marketing spend.
-The insights provided here will help the marketing team target the right audience with the right offer, optimizing both the campaign’s success and ROI.

 ## What Is Next